filefoxper/airma/docs/react-effect/api.md

 #### Parameters

 * **process** -It is a callback to process when a execution is finished.
-It accepts a session state as parameter.
+It accepts a session state as parameter, returns void or a cleanup function.

 ### Strategy.response.success